Francisco Vázquez de Coronado: Family

 Within a year of arriving in New Spain, he married Beatriz de Estrada, called "the saint".

 Beatriz was the second daughter of Alonso de Estrada and Marina de la Caballería; niece of Diego de Caballeria.
 The Estrada-Coronado union was a carefully calculated political union that Francisco and Marina orchestrated.
 Through this marriage, Francisco became a wealthy man.
 Beatriz brought to the marriage the encomienda of Tlapa, the third largest encomienda in New Spain.
 This marriage was an important source of funding for Francisco's expedition.

 Beatriz and Francisco have been reported, through different sources, to have had at least four sons (Gerónimo, Salvador, Juan, and Alonso) and five daughters (Isabel, María, Luisa, Mariana, and Mayor).

-After Alonso's death, Beatriz ensured that three of their daughters were married into prominent families of New Spain.
+After her husband's death, Beatriz ensured that three of their daughters were married into prominent families of New Spain.
 She never remarried.

 Beatriz reported that her husband had died in great poverty, since their encomiendas had been taken away from them due to the New Laws, and that she and her daughters lived in misery too, a shame for the widow of a conqueror that had provided such valuable service to his majesty.
 This, as most reports from the early days of New Spain, both positive and negative and regarding all things, have been proven to be false, part of the power struggles among settlers and attempts to exploit the budding new system that tried to find a way to administer justice in land the king could not see nor the army reach.
 Francisco, Beatriz and their children actually ended their days comfortably.